Community Outreach - Working with At-Risk Youth

 Project LEAD, which is short for “Legal Enrichment and Decision-Making.”
 The program brings law enforcement representatives to public schools to provide a no cost eight-week instructional program that teaches fifth grade students to make wise choices.

 The program serves as an informal mentoring program in which students are guided by volunteer instructors with government, law enforcement, criminal justice, and/or military backgrounds.
 These volunteer instructors encourage the students to explore their dreams and aim high when setting their goals.

-Project LEAD has reached more than 2,800 students at 10 local elementary schools and has had more than 286 volunteers from different law enforcement agencies, including the U.S. Attorney’s Office; the U.S. Coast Guard; the Drug Enforcement Administration; the City Attorney’s Office; the U.S. Marshal’s Service; the Department of Homeland Security; Customs and Border Protection; the U.S. Secret Service; The Bureau of Alcohol, Tobacco, Firearms and Explosives; Health and Human Services, Food and Drug Administration, Office of Criminal Investigation; San Diego Police Department; U.S. Probation Office; U.S. Pretrial Services; State Department; Department of Corrections; Homeland Security Investigations; and Internal Revenue Service.
-Now that students have returned to campus so have LEAD instructors.
+Project LEAD has reached more than 3,700 students at 15 local elementary schools and has had more than 300 volunteers from different law enforcement agencies, including the U.S. Attorney’s Office; the U.S. Coast Guard; the Drug Enforcement Administration; the City Attorney’s Office; the U.S. Marshal’s Service; the Department of Homeland Security; Customs and Border Protection; the U.S. Secret Service; The Bureau of Alcohol, Tobacco, Firearms and Explosives; Health and Human Services, Food and Drug Administration, Office of Criminal Investigation; San Diego Police Department; U.S. Probation Office; U.S. Pretrial Services; State Department; Department of Corrections; Homeland Security Investigations; and Internal Revenue Service; Federal Bureau of Prisons; Federal Bureau of Investigation and the San Diego Unified Police Department.

 Law Enforcement Recognition